benimrans/bensilence/README.md

 This is my first repsitory.
 So, I may not have done everything properly.
 I expect your understanding.

 # bensilence
 A voice recorder with voice activity detection (VAD).
 It starts recording when VAD detects speech and stops recording as the speaker stops talking for a second.
+Best use case would be AI assistants.
 This is just another version of [rhasspy-silence](https://github.com/rhasspy/rhasspy-silence).
 This library uses [Cobra (Picovoice)](https://picovoice.ai/platform/cobra/) for VAD, which is better than webRTC that was used in [rhasspy-silence](https://github.com/rhasspy/rhasspy-silence).

 ## Installation